hydephp/develop/docs/digging-deeper/updating-hyde.md

 ### Before you start

 When updating an existing installation, first ensure that you have a backup of your project in case anything goes wrong.
-The recommended way to do this is to use Git.
+The recommended way to do this is to use Git as that allows you to smoothly roll back any changes.

 Depending on how you installed Hyde, there are a few different ways to update it.